-Jordan enthrals people from around the world, and it certainly worked its appeal on a Jordan Small Group Tour I lead on a tour through the kingdom, to delve into some of its well-known and not so well known features.
+Jordan enthrals people from around the world, and it certainly worked its appeal on a Jordan Small Group Tour I led on a tour through the kingdom, to delve into some of its well-known and not-so-well-known features.

 Most of the buildings that can be seen here are from the Roman, Byzantine, and Umayyad periods.
 Nader, our excellent guide, explained the history with the Temple of Hercules, The Jordan Archaeological Museum and the Umayyad Palace.
 As it was built on one of the legendary 7 hills of Amman, we had a great view of area below The Citadel including the Roman theatre and Al Hashami suq area, both of which we later visited.

 Both our meals or lunch and dinner were probably the most memorable of our whole time in Jordan.
 Lunch was in the simple, well-known restaurant ‘Hashem Restaurant’ which gave us all a nice light meal, and a flavour of the country.

 Dinner was a different experience, at Beit Sitti (‘my grandmother’s house’).
 The concept is simple, we, the guests, are hosted and enabled to prepare our own dinner, in Jordanian style.
 Wafaa (who would make a great Jordanian Bake Off presenter) was our host and she enabled each of our group to participate.

 As one of our group has their own commercial vineyards I was especially delighted that we got Mario Junior Appiani to provide a tasting of local, Jordanian, wines, from the company who operates the Jordan River vineyards.

 From Amman we plunged deeper into Jordan’s Roman history at Jerash, north of Amman, one of the places along the Kings Road.
 This is a large site, though only part of the original city is excavated & much lies under the modern town.